rfrht/Yaesu-OLED-TX-Timer/README.md

 ## What?

 This is a small OLED on-air (TX) timer and RX (AF out), counting for how long you are transmitting or receiving a signal.
+This is compatible with every recent (in ham radio lingo, recent mean 20 last years) Yaesu HF transceiver.

+## How?

 It is controlled by the `TUN/LIN` port `TX GND` pin for the TX and `DATA/RTTY` port `SQL` pin for RX.
+In older Yaesu radios look for the `BAND DATA`, `LINEAR`, `ACC`, `DATA`, `RTTY/PKT` ports and check for the `TX GND` and `SQL` outputs and respective pinouts.

-When the radio enter transmit mode, the `TX GND` signal will bring down to GND level a GPIO line in the Arduino, triggering the clock.
+When the radio enters transmit mode, the `TX GND` signal will bring the Arduino's GPIO line down to GND level, triggering the clock.

-If the radio is actually receiving a signal (with audio output), the `SQL` line goes high to +5V and triggers the RX timer.
+If the radio is actually receiving a signal (open squelch), the `SQL` line goes high to +5V and triggers the RX timer.

 With no transmit and RX squelched, the screen goes dark and a small dot blinks at the right bottom corner of the display, as a watchdog.